-Soft, comfortable and forgiving, carpeting can protect your wobbly baby from bumps and bruises, making it seem like the obvious choice for your new nursery.
+Soft, comfortable, and forgiving, carpeting can protect your wobbly baby from bumps and bruises, making it seem like the obvious choice for your new nursery.
 But before you buy, beware.
-Wall-to-wall carpeting is difficult to clean and can quickly become a haven for dust mites, mold and mildew–less than ideal for those suffering from allergies or asthma.
+Wall-to-wall carpeting is difficult to clean and can quickly become a haven for dust mites, mold, and mildew—less than ideal for those suffering from allergies or asthma.
 What’s more, new carpets, especially those made of synthetic fibers like nylon or polyester, often contain VOCs and other toxic chemicals that could make your little one sick.

 If you can’t imagine your nursery without cushy, comfy carpeting, you’re not alone.
 Many people prefer carpeting, and there’s nothing wrong with that.
 To ensure a healthy start for your baby, look for carpeting made from natural, VOC-free materials such a wool, cotton, sisal or jute, which will prevent your child from exposure to most if not all of the chemicals found in cheaper, synthetic carpeting.

 If natural-fiber carpeting is a little out of your reach, opt for other, low-VOC alternatives, such as new low-VOC synthetic carpeting, which costs less than natural fiber alternatives.
-Whatever you choose, be sure to install your carpet well ahead of your little rug-roller's arrival, giving it plenty of time to air out.
+Whatever you choose, be sure to install your carpet well ahead of your little rug-rollers' arrival, giving it plenty of time to air out.

-Long lasting and easy to keep clean, hardwood floors have a classic look that never goes out of style.
+Long-lasting and easy to keep clean, hardwood floors have a classic look that never goes out of style.
 Although fairly durable, all wood floors are subject to wear and tear—a definite drawback given the cost.
-Depending on the type of wood and selected finish, cost per square foot of flooring can easily reach the double digits.
+Depending on the type of wood and selected finish, the cost per square foot of flooring can easily reach the double digits.
 You should also plan on purchasing a large area rug to protect your investment and provide a more comfortable playing surface to soften your baby’s falls.

 Popular with the eco-friendly crowd, Bamboo provides a strong, durable and considerably less-expensive alternative to hardwood.
 In fact, at a cost of around $5 to $7 a square foot, bamboo may be one of the cheapest green flooring options available.